franthormel/franthormel.github.io/_articles/2-emotional-intelligence.md

 The majority of people will describe an intelligent person as someone who possesses practical people skills like the following:
 1.  **Knowing one's emotions**: *Self-awareness* is the cornerstone of emotional intelligence, being fully aware of the emotion, one is currently experiencing and being able to monitor such emotion.
 2.  **Managing emotions**: How to handle feelings of oneself so that they can be appropriate.
+Being able to comfort one's distress and anxiety provides support in life's setbacks.
 3.  **Motivating oneself**: Being able to create emotions to serve a goal.
+Emotional self-control—delaying gratification and stifling impulsiveness undergirds every accomplishment.
 4.  **Recognizing emotion in others**: *Empathy*, *altruism*, or *people skill*.
 More attunement to the subtle social signals that signify other people's needs or wants.
 5.  **Handling relationships**: The art of relations in the larger scope is a skill in managing emotions in others.